-The right to a Norwegian citizenship is regulated by the Citizenship Act, where Statute 7 is the most important for new applicants.
+The right to a Norwegian citizenship is regulated by the Citizenship Act (statsborgerloven), where Statute 7 is the most important for new applicants.
 Some important conditions are that the person is twelve years of age or older, has stayed in the country for at least seven of the last ten years and meets the Norwegian language and social knowledge requirements.

-An application for citizenship under Statute 7 might be rejected if the applicant has been subject to penalties or criminal sanctions, or if the citizenship will affect national interests or Norwegian foreign policy.
+However, an application for citizenship under Statute 7 might be rejected if the applicant has been subject to penalties or criminal sanctions, or if the citizenship will affect national interests or Norwegian foreign policy.

-In order to obtain Norwegian citizenship, one must also have his or her identity clarified and fulfill the conditions for permanent residence permit in accordance with Statute 62 of the Immigration Act.
+In order to obtain Norwegian citizenship, one must also have his or her identity clarified and fulfill the conditions for permanent residence permit in accordance with Statute 62 of the Immigration Act (utlendingsloven).
 This Statute states that one of the conditions for citizenship is that the person have been self-sufficient for the past twelve months.

 If you meet the requirements set out in the Citizenship Act and the Immigration Act, a Norwegian citizenship is normally permanent.
-However, there is still a possibility that the citizenship can be revoked, for instance if the State can prove that the applicant has withheld information or given incorrect information on matters of great importance at the time the application was granted, see Statute 26 of the Citizenship Act.
+However, there is still a possibility that the citizenship can be recalled, for instance if the State can prove that the applicant has withheld information or given incorrect information on matters of great importance at the time the application was granted, see Statute 26 of the Citizenship Act.